CNR-STIIMA-IRAS/cnr_drapebot_drapecell_controllers/README.md

-# cnr_drapebot_drapecell
+# cnr_drapebot_drapecell_controllers

-A collection of packages dedicated to configure and simulate the DrapeBot Drapecell hosted @Profactor.
+A collection of ROS controllers dedicated to configure and simulate the DrapeBot Drapecell hosted @Profactor.

 # dependencies